sjtalkar/sjtalkar.github.io/Power BI advanced features.md

-# How to create a function to piece mulptiple pages of an API together
+# How to create a function to piece multiple pages of an API together

 [Gil Raviv on APIs and advanced features of Power BI](https://www.youtube.com/watch?v=r0Qk5V8dvgg)